jipgg/Dluau/README.md

 ## Installation
 Download the [latest]() binaries or build from source.
+While not necessary, it is recommended to the the binary directory to you PATH.
 ### Build from source.
 It does have a multitude of cmake package dependencies, which need to be resolved on your machine.